 Kids Have Some Benefits, But Us Oldies Can Do It Too

-The benefits kids have is that their brains are like sponges, making absorbing a new language easier.
-But studies have shown that learning a new language in adulthood helps “exercise” the brain, strengthens the memory, and allows you to be more mentally flexible.
+The benefit kids have is that their brains are like sponges, making absorbing a new language easier.
+But studies have shown that learning a new language in adulthood helps “exercise” the brain, strengthens the memory and allows you to be more mentally flexible.
 Who wouldn’t want that!
 And that’s on top of being really cool because you can converse in more than one language!

 A second benefit: Children lack inhibitions.
 THIS IS HUGE!